- You do not have any products in your shopping cart yet.

 | Design Style | Authentic, modern, nature-inspired |

-Wood with History, Made for the Present
+Wood with History, Crafted for the Present

 The teak wood used comes from old buildings and structures on the islands of Java and Bali that were dismantled.
 Instead of using new resources, a new, durable product is created from the old, resilient wood – with the knowledge that each piece of furniture is unique due to its origin and craftsmanship.